-- Staffing Summary: No proposed changes. - Expenditure Highlights: - Continued funding to support the City's contracted prosecutor to represent the City's interests in Franklin County courts; - An increase in funding to support Court Interpreter services, which have seen an increase in use, resulting in a mid-year supplemental appropriation of \$2,800 in 2025 (incorporated here in the 2025 Budget column for the Court Interpreter account); - Funding for training for the Clerk of Court position.
+- Staffing Summary: No proposed changes. - Expenditure Highlights: - Continued funding to support the City's contracted prosecutor to represent the City's interests in Franklin County courts; - An increase in funding to support Court Interpreter services, which have seen an increase in use, resulting in a mid-year supplemental appropriation of \$2,800 in 2025 (incorporated here in the 2025 Budget column for the Court Interpreter account); - Funding for training for the Clerk of Court position; - Notably, outside of the Mayor's Court administrative budget is funding to support the upgrade of the core court software, CMI.
+Funding for this initiative is included in the Technology budget.